--Contango - Level 3:
+-Project 8 - Level 3:

-On 31 December 2023, the Company held token rights and/or tokens delivered under a SAFT agreement with Contango, with a carrying value of US\$400.000 (2022: US\$400.000).
-Fair value of US\$1.505.374 was determined by an external, independent valuer using a market approach incorporating comparable transaction data, sector benchmarks, protocol adoption metrics, and qualitative assessments of development stage.
-In the absence of quoted prices in an active market, reliance on significant unobservable inputs resulted in classification as Level 3.
+At 31 December 2024, the Company held a structured participation in several funding arrangements ("syndications") organised by its subsidiary, through which the Company contributed funds with Project 8, with a carrying value of US\$441.004 (2023: US\$800.200).
+Fair value of US\$441.004 was determined by an external, independent valuer using a market approach that incorporated comparable peer group token performance, benchmark indices and qualitative assessments of project progress.